DrC0okie/HEIG_CLD_Labo1/README.md

 /dev/xvdf       974M   24K  907M   1% /mnt/disk
 ```

+Apparently the file system uses 24K without any data written on it.

-We can write some data on it :
+We can write some data on it (just a date):

 ```bash
 sudo bash -c 'date >> /mnt/disk/file'